emarsden/pssh-box-wasm/www-zola/content/decode.md

 - inside a `<cenc:pssh>` element in a DASH MPD manifest;
 - within a `pssh` box in the initialization segment of a media stream (an fMP4 fragment);
+- in DRM initialization data passed to the Encrypted Media Extension of a web browser;
 - in an `EXT-X-SESSION-KEY` field of an m3u8 playlist.

-This tool is implemented in [WebAssembly](https://webassembly.org/) (WASM) and runs fully inside your web browser (there is no server backend; the tool will work fully offline).
+This tool is implemented in [WebAssembly](https://webassembly.org/) (WASM) and runs fully inside your web browser.
+There is no server backend; the tool will work fully offline.
 It supports the following <abbr title="Digital Rights Management">DRM</abbr> systems:

 - <a href="https://www.widevine.com/solutions/widevine-drm">Widevine</a>, owned by Google, widely used for DASH streaming